Thu, 26 February 2015

 Lowepro Photo Sport 200AW - http://store.lowepro.com/photo-sport-200-aw

-All the shows were currently steaming
+All the shows we’re currently steaming

 Leander’s been watching Boardwalk Empire but he think it’s gone off the rails. - Amazon Instant Video, HBO Go, and, you know, the internet